How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Why colleges don't like AI essays

 Admissions officers use your personal statement to answer one question: Who are you when no one else is answering for you?
-That's why they're skeptical of AI-generated writing.
 When an essay reads like it was produced by a system instead of a student, two problems pop up:

 Authenticity risk.
 The committee can't verify the story is yours or that the voice represents you.

 Integrity risk.
 Most colleges treat uncredited AI authorship like any other form of misrepresentation.
-Hot take: If your draft is mostly machine-written, you're not "using a tool"—you're submitting someone else's work.
+If your draft is mostly machine-written, you're not "using a tool" — you're submitting someone else's work.

 Practically, schools and counselors increasingly run essays through detectors.
 If your piece gets flagged by an AI detector like Test Ninjas AI Essay Detector, expect closer scrutiny.
-A flag doesn't prove wrongdoing, but it can trigger manual review, probing follow-ups, or—worst-case—doubt that's hard to shake in a competitive pool.
+A flag doesn't prove wrongdoing, but it can trigger manual review or doubt that's hard to shake in a competitive pool.

 Even human-written drafts can trip detectors if they resemble common AI patterns.
 For each sign, you'll see why it's risky and a quick example swap.